Greece Moments Greece Moments

 The central square of Karlovasi

-On the beautiful Platia Valaskatzi one café bar follows the other, students use the break times for a cool Freddo Cappuccino.
-The town hall adjoins the square and behind it an old residential district with photogenic houses and alleys.
+On the lovely Platia Valaskatzi, café bars line up one after another, and students make the most of their breaks with a cool Freddo Cappuccino.
+The town hall adjoins the square, and behind it lies an old residential neighbourhood with photogenic houses and alleyways.

 Even more original architecture awaits you further west in Paleo Karlovasi.
-The focal point of the oldest district, founded in the 16th century, is the pretty church of Agia Triada, which is enthroned on a rocky outcrop above the port city.
+The focal point of the oldest district, founded in the 16th century, is the pretty church of Agia Triada, which is perched on a rocky outcrop above the port town.

 paleo karlovasi samos agia triada